lumberzach/IsleMapUpdater/README.md

 cService = webdriver.ChromeService(executable_path='YOUR FILE PATH GOES HERE')

 **Usage**
 Run the script, it will open a new Chrome window and load islemaps.com.
 You can move this window to a 2nd monitor.
-In-game, hit TAB and copy your coordinates.
+In-game, hit TAB and click where your coordinates are in game [EXAMPLE](https://imgur.com/a/GJzSX1V), this will copy your coordinates to clipboard.
 It should put a pin on the map.
-If you have nothing on your clipboard initially nothing will happen, so move a few feet and copy coordinates again and it should update.
+If you have nothing on your clipboard initially nothing will happen, so move a few feet in game and copy coordinates again and it should update.

 **Contributing**
 Fork the repository.